 4. Random Acts Of Kindness

 It feels good to give doesn’t it?
 It makes my day seeing other people’s reaction to kind gestures.
-Do something nice for somebody and notice how your mood is uplifted!
+So, do something nice for someone.
+It is a mood lifter!
 I’ve been hearing several instances of folks buying coffee for each other, or meals even at fast food restaurants.
 It’s nice to see when all we seem to read about are negative stories.

 5. Max Effort

 Hopefully we will all soon be financially independent doing whatever the heck we want to do with our day.
 But until then, we need to work and give full effort to make our own luck.
 And our own momentum.
-Nothing is handed to most of us in this life, we have to go get it.
+We have to get what we want in life.
+Nothing is handed to most of us.
+Nor guaranteed.

 The best way to create momentum is through our daily actions.
 Shoot for small victories before setting your sights on the big goals.
 And remember, words mean nothing until we take action and DO SOMETHING!